alxhghs/my-personal-page/src/blog-posts/google-tag-manager-2.md

 <img style="-webkit-user-select: none;" src="https://media.giphy.com/media/452X5Ai7pnqtdlcxQT/giphy.gif" class="gif">

 We are going to connect GA to your site in order to keep track of page views.
-Let's add a GA variable so that we can reference the GA tracking ID.
+Let's add a GA variable so that we can reference the GA tracking ID without having to look it up every time we want to use it.

 * From the workspaces page, click <i>Variables</i> on the left.
 * Under <i>User defined variables</i>, click <i>New</i>.
 * Click in the box to configure the variable
 * Select <i>Google Analytics Settings</i>
 * Paste your <i>Tracking ID</i>
+* Name your variable (<i>Google Analytics Settings</i> works)
 * Save

 <img alt="GIF showing how to create a Google Analytics variable in Google Tag Manager" style="-webkit-user-select: none;" src="https://media.giphy.com/media/nxOlfLBfK4oHPbjRJr/giphy.gif" class="gif">